Arctic Winter Games: Sports disciplines

-A total of 29 sports have been represented at the Arctic Winter Games.
-Arctic Sports, badminton, cross country skiing, ice hockey and volleyball are the only sports to be featured in all editions of the Arctic Winter Games.
+A total of 29 sports have been represented at the Arctic Winter Games with arctic sports, badminton, cross country skiing, ice hockey and volleyball being the only sports to be featured in all editions of the Arctic Winter Games.

 The table below shows the sports and the years in which they have been a part of the Arctic Winter Games programme.